Special File Key-types

 3. To activate it, simply run:

-Or, you can just tie it to a setup script or other routine entirely.
+Or, you can just tie these routines to a setup script or other already-existing routine.

 You'll have to self generate the .***/.*** pairings and that can be done utilizing other guides.

-If done right you can have an extension made available in the right type of system container to throttle any resources to it that you would like.
+If done righ,t you can have an extension made available in the right type of system container to throttle any resources to it that you would like - and to use it with less worry that it will impact the rest of your system somehow.

 To see more about the Logging and Auditing in C.ORE™ click HERE